 Monitoring by the Maine Charter School Commission of the two charter schools that served students during the 2012-13 academic year show the state’s first charters are meeting their missions

 AUGUSTA – The State’s Acting Education Commissioner is applauding the state’s first two public charters after their inaugural monitoring reports show the central Maine schools are engaging students and adapting quickly to meet emerging needs.

 Cornville Regional Charter School in Cornville, which served approximately 60 grade K-6 students, and the Maine Academy of Natural Sciences (MeANS) in Hinckley, which served 52 students grades 9-12, opened in the fall of 2012 after Maine, under the leadership of Governor Paul R. LePage, became the 41st state to allow public charter schools.

-Posted in Academics, Accountability, Assessment, Charter School Commission, Charter schools, Elementary School, Facilities, Funding, Governor LePage, High School, Mathematics, News & Views, Operations, Press Releases, Proficiency-Based Diploma, School Choice, School Improvement, Science & Technology, Somerset County, Special Populations, Teaching & Learning
+Posted in Academics, Accountability, Assessment, Charter School Commission, Charter schools, Elementary School, Facilities, Funding, Governor LePage, High School, Mathematics, News & Views, Operations, Press Releases, Proficiency-Based Diploma, School Choice, School Improvement, Science & Technology, Special Populations, Teaching & Learning